AdaCore/training_material/courses/spark_for_ada_programmers/13_autoactive_proof.rst

 * :dfn:`Ghost code` is code meant only for verification

-  - Intermediate assertions are a special case of ghost code
+  - Intermediate assertions can refer to ghost entities
-  - Contracts are also part of ghost code
+  - Contracts can also refer to ghost entities

 * Special aspect :ada:`Ghost` used to identify ghost entities